brylanmarkel/learn-with-Brylan/notes/Preface.md

 Ready to give it a try and see what you can learn?

 For now, there’s no index or navigational aids: you’ll need to follow a link to some starting point.
-You might be interested in §[[Beginning of Infinity]].
+You might be interested in [[§What’s top of mind]].

 👋 Brylan ([email](mailto:brylan@cowrkwithme.com), [Twitter](https://twitter.com/0xHimzel), [Podcast](https://open.spotify.com/show/1ZgWdURhqi0S2q2SExfqbW?si=a1f23e04c34c4dc5))